International student support

 Non-visa nationals

-If you are a non-visa national, you have several options for entering the UK as a Standard Visitor for up to 6 months:
+If you are a non-visa national, you must have permission to travel to the UK before you arrive for entering the UK as a Standard Visitor for up to 6 months.
+This means you must have either:

 Applying for an ETA